The Evolution of Version Control System (VCS) Internals

 Git - Third Generation

 Git was created in 2005 by Linus Torvalds (also the creator of Linux) and is written primarily in C combined with some shell scripts.
 It is a great VCS due to its features, flexibility, and speed.
 Linus Torvalds originally wrote it for the Linux codebase and it has grown to become the most popular VCS in use today.
+Git repositories are commonly hosted on local servers as well as cloud services.

 Git is a distributed VCS.
 This means that no copy of the repository needs to be designated as the centralized copy - all copies are created equal.
 This is in stark contrast to the second generation VCS which rely on a centralized copy for users to checkin and checkout from.
 What this means is that developers can share changes with each other directly before merging their changes into an official branch.